What Is VAWA?

 Yes.
 Attorney Oksana Sakhniuk is fluent in both Russian and Ukrainian.
 Our team serves clients in English, Russian, and Ukrainian to make the VAWA process accessible and clear.

 Contact us to schedule a confidential consultation.
-We’ll explain your rights, review your eligibility, and guide you through each step of the VAWA process with care and discretion.
+We will explain your rights, review your eligibility, and guide you through each step of the VAWA process with care and discretion.